Overview

 Day 3

 Copenhagen.
-Explore Slotsholmen, the original core of the city: Christiansborg Palace housing the Parliament, the Renaissance stock exchange, Thorvaldsen Museum dedicated to the eponymous Neo-Classical sculptor (1770–1844).
+Explore Slotsholmen, the original core of the city: Christiansborg Palace housing the Parliament, the Renaissance stock exchange and the Thorvaldsen Museum dedicated to the eponymous Neo-Classical sculptor (1770–1844).
 After lunch visit Grundtvig’s Church (Peter and Kaare Klint 1920–40), one of the finest brick Expressionist edifices of the 20th century.
-Continue to Carlsberg Byen: the Elephant Gates, old administrative buildings, residence and park in an area developing at an incredible rate.
-End at the waterfront with the Gefion Fountain, the Little Mermaid and the bastions of the Kastellet.
+Continue to Carlsberg Byen, marked by the Elephant Gates, an area which is being redeveloped at an incredible rate.
+Reach the waterfront with the Gefion Fountain, the Little Mermaid and the bastions of the Kastellet.

 Day 4

 Copenhagen.
-The morning is spent at The Hirschsprungske Collection, perhaps the finest assembly of 19th-century Danish painting and retains its early 20th-century hang, and the Statens Museum for Kunst, the Danish National Gallery.
-It possesses an extensive collection of Danish art from the Golden Age to the present day and a fine holding of European Old Masters excellently displayed in a new wing overlooking a park.
-After lunch visit Christian IV’s private palace of Rosenborg, gradually augmented 1605–33, has excellently preserved and richly decorated rooms and the royal treasury in the cellars.
-Leave Copenhagen by coach and cross the straits between Zealand and Funen on the 12-mile Storebælt Bridge.
+The morning is spent at the Hirschsprungske Collection, perhaps the finest assembly of 19th-century Danish painting.
+Statens Museum for Kunst displays an extensive collection of Danish art from the Golden Age to the present day and a fine holding of European Old Masters.
+After lunch visit Christian IV’s Rosenborg Palace, gradually augmented 1605–33, with richly decorated rooms excellently preserved, and the royal treasury.
+Leave Copenhagen and cross the straits between Zealand and Funen on the 12-mile Storebælt Bridge.
 First of three nights in Odense.

 Day 5

 Odense, Kerteminde.
-A walk around Odense, a delightful town where old and new blend well with little cobbled streets, rehabilitated industrial buildings, riverside park and a Gothic cathedral.
-The Funen Art Museum has a comprehensive collection of Danish painting, the best outside Copenhagen.
+A walk around Odense, a delightful town which blends old and new with little cobbled streets, rehabilitated industrial buildings, a riverside park and Gothic cathedral.
+The Brandts Museum has a comprehensive collection of Danish painting.
 Visit the Hans Christian Andersen birthplace museum before driving to the fishing village of Kerteminde, which was home to Johannes Larsen (1867–1961), leader of the Funen school.
 His house, studio and gardens are preserved with a new gallery building (Danish Museum of the Year 2007).

 Day 6

 Odense, Fåborg.
-Drive to Fåborg on the south coast where there is an excellent museum, a private collection of recent art opened to the public in 1915, particularly strong on the Funen School.
+Drive to Faaborg on the south coast to see Carl Petersen’s exquisite Faaborg Museum of 1915, the first monument of Nordic Classicism, housing a wealth of paintings by the Funen School.
 The charming old town centre is well preserved.
 Egeskov is a 17th-century moated mansion, well furnished, with park and gardens.

 Day 7

 Mosegård, Århus.
 Drive in the morning to Mosegård.
-In a charming countryside setting, the state-of-the-art museum designed by Henning Larsen Architects opened in 2014.
-Continue to Århus, Denmark’s second city, crossing by bridge to Jutland.
-There is a choice between visiting the influential university campus, a prime example of Danish Modernism (1930s), or the Old Town Museum, 16th- to 19th-century buildings from all over Denmark reassembled to form an enchanting little town.
+The state-of-the-art museum (Henning Larsen Architects) opened in 2014.
+Continue to Århus, Denmark’s second city, crossing the bridge to Jutland.
+Visit the influential university campus, a prime example of Danish Modernism (1930s) and the Old Town Museum, 16th- to 19th-century buildings from all over Denmark reassembled to form an enchanting little town.
 First of two nights in Århus.

 Day 8